Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Giantex Plastic Dog House with Air Vents

-You had to know there would be a counterpart to the heated house, didn’t you?
-These models use some sort of cooling mechanism — like a cooling bed, exhaust fan, or even an air conditioner — to cool your dog off during the summer.
-If you really want to spoil your dog, you can get him one of these to go along with a heated house so he’s covered year-round.
+You had to know there would be a counterpart to the heated house, right?
+These models use a cooling mechanism like a cooling bed, exhaust fan, or air conditioner to cool your dog off during the summer.
+If you really want to spoil your dog, you can get one to go along with a heated house so they’re covered year-round.

 Pros